AndrewSae/Raspberry-Pi-Pico-Project-Tutorials/OLED Display/README.md

 ``` python
 oled.show()
 ```

+(Note that the code can also be found in the [main.py](https://github.com/AndrewSae/Raspberry-Pi-Pico-Project-Tutorials/blob/main/OLED%20Display/main.py) file)

 ## Run the code:
 save the code to the pico and run it and you will how see the string ```Hello World!``` printed onto the display